Point of Sale Software

 Q: Will bank fees go down?

+A: The Reserve Bank wants to lower the interchange fees that banks charge businesses for processing card payments, whether this will result in bank fees going down I think is dubious.
 One question I would like to ask, if the RBA were to call me up to testify, is why merchant fees have increased in the last six months since the RBA looked into it?

-How are we preparing for the Change
+How Are We Preparing for the Change

 I doubt there is much we can prepare for.
 When we know what is happening, we will need to make some significant changes to our POS Software.